shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### The Deck

-At level 3, your magic manifests itself as a deck of cards.
+Your magic manifests itself as a deck of cards.

-As an action, you may spend 40 spell points to manifest your deck of spells.
+You may spend 4 AP and 2 MP to manifest your deck of spells.
 Each spell and cantrip you know becomes a card in the deck.
 You must have a free hand to do so.

 When you manifest a new deck, any decks you previously manifested disappear.